Projection Pursuit Gaussian Process Regression: Discussion

 In this paper, we propose a projection pursuit approach based on Gaussian process regression to fit deterministic computer outputs.
 The proposed method has a better model prediction and generalization power when the input dimension is high, and the sample size is small.

 Despite its advantages, the proposed method has a few issues to be addressed in future investigations.
 First, PPGPR involves quite a few hyper-parameters.
-How to better choose or tune these parameters should be studied in future work.
-Second, the computational cost of PPGPR is much higher than regular Gaussian process regression, so that the current algorithm can only handle moderate data sets.
-An improvement in computation can be achieved by incorporating parallel or GPU computing techniques.
+Although we have provided a few guidelines regarding the choice of these hyper-parameters, how to better choose or tune these parameters requires further investigation.
+Second the current algorithm can only handle moderate data sets due to its high computational cost.
+We believe that this issue can be mitigated by implementing the following techniques: 1) parallel or GPU computation, 2) the recent advances in scalable GP inference and prediction \citep{liu2020gaussian,katzfuss2021general,chen2022kernel}.

+In practice, uncertainty quantification is often of importance in addition to a point estimation.
+Note that (\ref{prediction function}) can be regarded as an original GPR with an additive kernel function.
+In view of this, the corresponding confidence intervals can be obtained following a standard GPR technique.
+However, our numerical experience implies that, the confident bands provided by the above approach are much wider than those generated by the usual GPR methods.
+This deficiency may be due to the lack of identifiablity of the proposed models, as discussed in Section \ref{Sec:PPGPR}.
+Uncertainty quantification for the proposed model using alternative approaches should be considered in a future work.